-Globally, workplace wellbeing programs are thriving.
+Globally, workplace wellbeing programs are thriving, because wellness in the workplace is becoming increasingly important.
 They’re everywhere.
 (And we’re thrilled!)

 But what differentiates one program from another?
 And why do programs look different depending on where you live?